The GLP-1 MDL had 1,685 pending actions.

 Call 1.800.768.4026 to contact attorneys Sara Couch and Jonathan Orent for more information or to discuss a potential Mounjaro claim.

-People who have taken Mounjaro as directed by a doctor and experienced one or more of the undisclosed health issues may be eligible to file a Mounjaro lawsuit.
+If you’ve taken Mounjaro as directed by a doctor and experienced one or more digestive side effects, you may be eligible to file a Mounjaro lawsuit.
 Individuals who developed gastroparesis while using Mounjaro should consider speaking with an attorney to explore possible legal action against Eli Lilly.

 People who may be eligible for a case include those who:

 Determining eligibility for a Mounjaro lawsuit may be complicated.
-Speaking with an attorney who has experience handling medical drug claims can help you understand if you have a valid claim and what steps you need to take to file a Mounjaro suit.
+Speaking with an attorney who has experience handling medical drug claims can help you understand if you have a valid claim.
+An attorney can tell you what steps you need to take to file a Mounjaro suit.

 The medical drug lawyers at Motley Rice have experience helping people navigate lawsuits for diabetes medications.
 Consider reaching out for a free consultation today.